 With saws, it’s not just the sharp blades that are the issues, it’s people cutting on unsuitable surfaces, where the material being cut isn’t properly secured.
 If you haven’t invested in a work bench or other solution when you’re trying to prepare your shelves or skirting board, find a carpenter or joiner who will be well-equipped to tackle any job.

-The humble screwdriver may not seem like the most threatening item in the toolbox, but a quick slip is all it takes for someone to wind up spending their bank holiday in A&E. Whatever you’re trying to get done with the humble flathead, consider using a handyman who will be well versed in all sorts of quick fixes around the home.
+The humble screwdriver may not seem like the most threatening item in the toolbox, but a quick slip is all it takes for someone to wind up in A&E. Whatever you’re trying to get done with the humble flathead, consider hiring a handyman who will be well versed in all sorts of quick fixes around the home.

 As well as tools, materials are the source of thousands of accidents as well.